 Beta-decay allows an atom to move closer to the optimal ratio of protons and neutrons.
 During this transformation, the nucleus emits a detectable beta particle, which is an electron or positron.

 Beta-decay, in the case of a relative excess of neutrons, emits an electron when a neutron is transformed into a proton.
 In the case of β+-decay, atoms possess an excess of protons.
 Here, a proton is converted into a neutron while emitting a positron.

 During gamma decay, the charge of an atom remains unchanged.
 Therefore, the atomic number remains the same.
 Gamma decay usually occurs after other forms of decay such as alpha- or beta-decay.
 The atomic nuclei relax from an excited state into lower-energy states.

 Law of Radioactive Decay

 Atom decay represents statistical behavior.
-Due to the large number of atoms contained in radioactive materials, it is possible to formulate laws for radioactive decay.
+Due to a large number of atoms contained in radioactive materials, it is possible to formulate laws for radioactive decay.
 The number of decayed nuclide atoms in a given period of time t is directly proportional to the number N0 of existing radioactive nuclide atoms at the beginning of the period, the period itself and the decay constant of the nuclide.

 ΔN = λ * N0 * Δt

-The effect radiation has on the body, or an object exposed to it, is determined by the energy transferred to that body.
+The effect radiation has on the body, or an object exposed to it is determined by the energy transferred to that body.
 This applies not only to radiation from radioactive substances but also for all ionizing radiations such as X-rays or neutron rays.